prtkgpt/questdb.io/blog/2020-07-01-we-put-a-sql-database-on-the-internet.md

 > Very cool and impressive!!
 Is full PostreSQL wire compatibility on the
 > roadmap?
 I like postgres compatibility :)

-(Yes, full PostgreSQL Wire Protocol is on the roadmap!)
+(Yes, full Postgres wire protocol is on the roadmap!)

 > Mind blowing, did not know about questDB.
 The back button seems broken on
 > chrome mobile